Skip to main content

 76. Finding Joy in the Midst of the Trial of Cancer with John Bennet.

-Carrie: Welcome to Hope for Anxiety and OCD, episode 76.
-Today on the show, we’re gonna be talking about joy in the midst of trials.
+Carrie: Today on the show, we’re going to be talking about joy in the midst of trials.
 And our guest today is gonna be talking about his journey through a cancer diagnosis and treatment.
 This is John Bennett.
 He is a banker, author of the book, Build it right for business owners and a cancer survivor.
 John, welcome to the show.

 John: Thank you very much.
 Glad to be here.